 “You Wanna Wedge ’em Open, Ada”

-Devastating miniature morality play in which bumbling tea lady Ada is victim of dismal advice when she is encouraged to wedge fire doors open.
+A devastating miniature morality play in which bumbling tea lady Ada is a victim of dismal advice when she is encouraged to wedge fire doors open.

 Inevitably conflagration ensues leaving Ada comically “sooty”.

 Go and check the fire doors in your building – I’ll bet they’re all wedged open!

 It’s The Perfect Place – For An Accident (“Lonely Water”)

 Endless shots of kiddiewinks falling into reservoirs are accompanied by Death himself appearing in the rear of the frame as he describes in voiceover how he is “ready to trap the unwary, the show-off, the fool”.

 Happily some ‘sensible children’ (he is “powerless against them” apparently) rescue one of their number and in a premonition of movie catch-phrasery Death announces (with state of the art reverb) “I’ll be back”.